EpicBrainUser/python-booklet/python_booklet.typ

 === Using `match/case`

-If you have a lot of conditions to check, like 5 or 10, it may be impractical to use a really long chain of if/elif/elif/elif, where a much nicer way to do that is to the `match/case` syntax, which is basically a switch block from other languages (including OCR).
+If you have a lot of conditions to check (upwards of 3) it may be impractical to use a really long chain of if/elif/elif/elif, where a much nicer way to do that is to the `match/case` syntax, which is basically a switch block from other languages (including OCR).
 Here's how it looks:\

 ```python
 def match_grade(score: int) -> str: